-1) Everyone has the ability to sing or speak with confidence once the right skills are in place.
+1) Everyone has the ability to sing, speak or play guitar with confidence

 Private Downtown Kelowna Studio

-As an experienced voice teacher and performer, I will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.
+As an experienced voice teacher and performer, she will create lessons that coach you and develop the necessary skills to make your vocal dreams come true.

-Each performance has a different theme ranging from Musical Theatre to Love Songs to Holiday Songs.
+Each performance has a different theme ranging from Musical Theatre to Love Songs to Rock.
 The variety of musical styles helps the singers stretch their vocal ability and have fun exploring a style they might not otherwise be drawn towards.

 Kim accompanies the students on a keyboard but often her husband Jim adds guitar or she might play bass depending on the song.
-Occasionally, students might also sing with pre-recorded tracks depending on which form of accompaniment best serves the song.
+Occasionally, students who are learning to play guitar with Jim might play for themselves.

 Dylan Sterling Memorial Bursary

 On May 15, 2014 my oldest son Dylan Martin Sterling passed away in his sleep from heart failure.

 To honour Dylan's beautiful life and his passion for electronic music, a bursary has been established in his name to help other young aspiring musicians pursue a career in music at Nimbus Music School in Vancouver.
 On May 15, 2015, our family presented the first $1,000 bursary at a student assembly in Vancouver and continues to present this bursary each May.